 Professor Paul Howard-Jones of Channel 4’s The Secret Life of Four & Five Year Olds has teamed up with STEM Learning to share his knowhow on the science of how children learn.

-In his latest video, released on 6 May, Paul answers questions from parents and carers, including:
+In his latest video, Paul answers questions from parents and carers, including:

 - Is there a difference between how mothers and fathers teach their children?